pulumi/pulumi-tool-cdk-importer/README.md

   -skip-create
     	Skip creating special CDK asset helper resources (implied when -import-file is provided) -stack string
-    	CloudFormation stack name to import
+    	CloudFormation stack name to import (can be specified multiple times or comma-separated)
 ```

 To migrate your existing CDK infrastructure to `pulumi-cdk`: